-Inventories are recorded net of reserves for obsolete inventory of \$30.7 million and \$29.5 million as of May 31, 2014 and 2013, respectively.
+Inventories are recorded net of reserves for obsolete inventory of \$30.7 million at both May 31, 2015 and 2014.
 The inventory obsolescence reserve is determined by specific identification, as well as an estimate based on Cintas' historical rates of obsolescence.